 It’s All in Your Head

 Since it’s a condition that’s often invisible, chronic pain might seem like more of a mental state than a physical problem.
-No matter how much you want to believe that you can just will away the pain, however, this simply isn’t possible for chronic pain sufferers.
+No matter how much you want to believe that you can just will away the pain, however, this simply isn’t possible.

 If you find that friends and family believe this myth, take steps to help them understand chronic pain.
 Share medical resources, explain what you’re going through, and advocate for yourself.

 Chronic pain isn’t easy to live with, and false information makes the condition harder to handle.
-Dismantle some of the most common myths about chronic pain, and start down the path toward healing.
+Dismantle some of the most common myths, and start down the path toward healing.